SailGP rolls out new multi-teaser trailer series

-SailGP continues down the multi-teaser-trailer route with a new Content Series launch that promises ‘global audiences unprecedented access’ to its F50 League 2021 season.
+SailGP continue down the multi-teaser-trailer route with a new Content Series launch that promises ‘global audiences unprecedented access’ to its F50 League 2021 season.

 Following the shut-down of the 2020 season after just one event, as the Covid-19 pandemic wiped-out most of the 2020 international competitive season, SailGP is intent on whipping up expectations for the revamped Season 2 in 2021.